hcpss-mbarger/hcpss-prototype-current/index.md

   <div class="two-thirds--last">
   <h3>Rafiu Ighile, Chief Business and Technology Officer</h3>
     <p>Rafiu Ighile oversees <strong>all financial and technology operations and ensuring responsible stewardship of school system resources</strong>.
 Ighile previously worked for the Howard County Government as Deputy Director of Finance and as Bureau Chief/Controller.
-He also held controller roles at the American Trucking Association, National Children’s Center Inc. and the Lt.
+He also held controller roles at the American Trucking Association, National Children’s Center Inc., and the Lt.
 Joseph P. Kennedy Institute.</p>
   </div>
 </div>